AEW Fight Forever: Development

+Pre-release

-The game was announced on November 10, 2020, at the AEW Games 1.0 Special Event.
+Several members of AEW management expressed interest in an AEW video game ahead of AEW Dynamites debut episode in October 2019.
+The game was officially announced on November 10, 2020, at the AEW Games 1.0 Special Event.
+Yuke's was announced as the developer, having previously worked on multiple games for both New Japan Pro-Wrestling and WWE, as well as Rumble Roses for Konami.
+It would be their first wrestling game since WWE 2K19 in 2018.
 The reveal trailer featured AEW wrestlers Kenny Omega, Chris Jericho, and Hikaru Shida.
 Hideyuki "Geta" Iwashita, director of WWF No Mercy and WCW/nWo Revenge, was also announced as the director.

+Later that month, Hiromi Furuta, senior producer at Yuke's, stated that WWF No Mercy was a key influence due to its popularity with fans of the genre, and that Fight Forever was not intended to rival the WWE 2K series.
 In June 2021, the first in-development gameplay video was released, including the reveal of Darby Allin.
 In September, another short gameplay video featuring Jungle Boy was released.
+On September 20, 2021, AEW announced a partnership with the Owen Hart Foundation to preserve the legacy of Owen Hart, which included an appearance in the forthcoming console game.
+This would mark Hart's first appearance in a video game since 2004 in Showdown: Legends of Wrestling, which was released by Acclaim.
 In February 2022, Kenny Omega stated that the game would feature cross-platform play.
+However, only cross-generation play was available at launch, with PS4 players able to connect with PS5 players, and Xbox One players being to interact with Xbox Series X/S players.

-Following the April 21, 2022 taping of AEW Dynamite, AEW founder Tony Khan told the live crowd that the title of the video game would be AEW: Fight Forever.
-This was later confirmed on May 4, 2022, with the release of gameplay videos featuring Kris Statlander and Nyla Rose."AEW Fight Forever – Dev Update: Nyla Rose Reveal" (2022) In June 2022, Omega stated in an interview with Fightful that the game was tentatively scheduled to release later that year.
+Following the April 21, 2022 taping of AEW Dynamite, AEW founder Tony Khan told the live crowd that the title of the game would be AEW: Fight Forever.
+This was formally announced on May 4, 2022, with the release of gameplay videos featuring Kris Statlander and Nyla Rose."AEW Fight Forever – Dev Update: Nyla Rose Reveal" (2022) In June 2022, Omega stated in an interview with Fightful that the game was tentatively scheduled to release later that year.
 Omega later confirmed that the game would be published by THQ Nordic.
+In December 2022, Evil Uno revealed to Fightful that the game would launch with over 50 playable characters, with new roster members and game modes being added as downloadable content over time, likening it to No Man's Sky.